-- Pass Practical Examination - Candidates must pass the Written and corresponding Practical examination within a twelve month timeframe.
+- Pass Practical Examination (Candidates must pass the Written and corresponding Practical examination within a 12-month timeframe.)

 - Comply with the Code of Ethics

 NCCCO certification exams are designed for operators who are trained and who currently work in crane operation.

 Candidates must comply with ASME B30.2 physical requirements throughout their certification period and attest to their agreement to this requirement in their application.

-Means od compliance with ASME physical requirements include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.
+Means of compliance with ASME physical requirements include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.